epwr/rgene/README.md

 would be to have each flag match only the most complex flag group.
 So `ra` would call the function for `ra`, but not the function for `r` or `a`.

+Note: Go with the second way above - because when building the rakefile, we need to know that the `rake gem:build` option needs to exist.

+`/ra/` is more specific than `/r/` or `/a/`, and because `r2` does not match any patterns with only `r` there is no need to worry about whether a `/r2a/` flag or a `/ra2/` flag should be called.

 ### Functional Design

 There should be a function for each option.
 The function should return a list of strings that would be run to generate the folder structure when run as commands.
 Maybe have `"cat @/assets/template.gemspec > project/project.gemspec"` where the
 @ symbol is actually turned into the path to the assets folder.

+### Numerical Flags Specify options

+Eventually, it would be nice to allow `rgene r2ate` to set the project up with a different Rakefile than `rgene rate` would.
+Disallowing (to start) numbers to be used as flags would allow this to be added later on.